mason-bially/ttrpg-xcom/02_aliens.md

 Humans are the most populous species on Earth, and the most adapted to live on the planet.
 Unlike the alien races that invaded Earth Humans have not been entirely specialized by Ethereals, hence they represent the most diverse range of possible attributes, but they also do not have access to any special abilities or attributes by default.

-Humans are one of the only species that have access to Psionics as a Rank feature (must be 75% human).
+Grants access to psionics paths for 75% human characters.

 Due to the gene therapy experiments of the Ethereals humans are the most common template for hybridization.
 For each 25% a character is human they may choose one of the following bonuses: